 - 2.1 There is little evidence that this is an issue with many of the current Members of the Council.
 However, we are firmly of the view that every opportunity should be given to any individual who might want to stand as a candidate.
-We are therefore recommending that the Carer's Allowance continues to reflect the National Minimum Wage. - 2.2 Last year Full Council decided to increase the hourly rate to £5.93 which was the national rate payable from October 2010.

-2.3 The rate has been increased again during this October to the sum of £6.08 per hour.
+We are therefore recommending that the Carer's Allowance continues to reflect the National Minimum Wage. - 2.2 Last year Full Council decided to increase the hourly rate to £6.08 which was the national rate payable from October 2011. - 2.3 The rate has been increased again before Christmas to the sum of £6.19 per hour.
 The Panel is therefore of the view that any claims made by Councillors for this allowance ought to again be paid at the current national rate.